quark-engine/quark-script/CWE-925/README.md

 Let’s use both two of apks ([InsecureBankv2](https://github.com/dineshshetty/Android-InsecureBankv2) and [AndroGoat](https://github.com/satishpatnayak/AndroGoat)) to show how the Quark script finds this vulnerability.

-In the first step, we use the `getReceivers` API to locate all `Receiver` components defined in the Android application.
-We then filter out all receivers that are not exported.
+In the first step, we use the `getReceivers` API to find all `Receiver` components defined in the Android application.
+Then, we exclude any receivers that are not exported.

-In the second step, we need to verify whether each receiver that we found in the first step checks the **intentAction** in its **onReceive** method or not.
-To do this, we use `checkMethodCalls` to check each receiver's implementation of **onReceive**.
+In the second step, our goal is to verify the **intentAction** is properly validated in each receiver which is identified in the previous step.
+To do this, we use the `checkMethodCalls` function.

-Finally, If the **intentAction** is not checked in the receiver's implementation of **onReceive**, this could lead to a CWE-925 vulnerability.
+Finally, if any receiver's **onReceive** method exhibits improper verification on **intentAction**, it could indicate a potential CWE-925 vulnerability.

 ## API Spec
 **receiverInstance.hasIntentFilter()**